enlinea777/jquery-ajax-uploader-/README.md

 ## 1. Requirements

 - This plugin does not support the old versions of Internet Explorer.
-- This plugin requires Bootstrap 4.x
+- This plugin requires Bootstrap 4.x o 5

 You should make sure that the page html layout has the following ```<meta>``` tag:
 ```html
 <meta name="csrf-token" content="{{ csrf_token() }}">
 ```

 Otherwise, the request may be blocked by Laravel by default.
-See more details at https://laravel.com/docs/5.8/csrf#csrf-x-csrf-token.
+See more details at https://laravel.com/docs/10.x/csrf#main-content.

 The plugin automatically checks the existence of this ```<meta>``` tag, get its content and associate ```X-CSRF-TOKEN``` header with the uploading request.